 This is a bit of a splurge, but I love this casserole dish for breakfast bakes.
-It’s the one I use in the photos, and it comes with a handy lid that doubles as a serving platter.
+It's the one I use in the photos.
+It also comes with a handy lid that doubles as a serving platter.

 Make this brunch in 4 easy steps

-The full recipe with details can be found below, but to give you an idea, this breakfast potato casserole is made in 4 easy steps.
+The full recipe with details can be found below.
+But to give you an idea, this easy and delicious breakfast potato casserole is made in 4 easy steps.

 Step 2: In a skillet, cook potatoes with a splash of water until softened.
 Once soft, add in the remaining vegetables and spices.

-TIP: Cooking vegetables beforehand helps to get rid of extra moisture in them and prevents your breakfast casserole from becoming soggy.
+TIP: Cooking vegetables beforehand helps to get rid of extra moisture in them.
+This step prevents your breakfast casserole from becoming soggy.

-Step 3: Whisk together the milk and eggs together.
+Step 3: Whisk together the milk and eggs.

-Step 4: Layer the bacon, vegetables and cheese in a baking dish, pour eggs on top, and bake for 40-50 minutes or until cooked through.
+Step 4: Layer the bacon, vegetables and shredded cheese in a baking dish.
+Then pour eggs on top.
+Finally bake for 40-50 minutes, or until cooked through.
 Super easy.